 Most autoclave users rely on visual and mechanical indicators as routine verification for each autoclave run.
 However, to assure that the entire biological load has been effectively treated prior to disposal into the regular waste stream, periodic validations using biological indicators should be performed.

-According to the Illinois Environmental Protection Act (IEPA), Title 35 Illinois Administrative Code; Subtitle M, anyone generating and treating infectious biological waste by autoclave shall perform and record validation results at least monthly.
+According to the Illinois Environmental Protection Agency (IEPA), Title 35 Illinois Administrative Code; Subtitle M, anyone generating and treating infectious biological waste by autoclave shall perform and record validation results at least monthly.
 To be in compliance with state regulations, all campus laboratories or clinical units who generate and autoclave biohazardous waste under Biosafety Level 2 (BSL-2) containment are required to perform and record monthly validations.
 Validation testing with biological indicators is also recommended for labs generating Risk Group 1 biological waste such as non-infectious recombinant or synthetic nucleic acids and for other non-waste material to ensure proper autoclave performance.

 To assist people on campus who are generating waste, the Division of Research Safety (DRS) developed an autoclave validation program that provides the following services at no charge:

 The validation process consists of placing a spore vial (a spore disc inoculated with Geobacillus stearothermophilus spores and a culture medium encased in a glass ampoule with a pH indicator) in the center of representative bags of waste.
 The vial is retrieved after treatment and incubated to check for cell growth, indicated by a color change.
 The procedure is as follows: